 The members of the International Board, in addition to the International President, are:

 Rachel Kiddell-Monroe is a lawyer and an activist, specialising in global health, governance and bioethics.
-Joining MSF in1992, Rachel spent five years in the field as head of mission in Djibouti, Rwanda and the Democratic Republic of Congo.
+Joining MSF in 1992, Rachel spent five years in the field as head of mission in Djibouti, Rwanda and the Democratic Republic of Congo.
 She also spent four years in Latin America heading a regional humanitarian affairs initiative.
 Between assignments, Rachel has taken on a variety of programme, advocacy and policy roles with MSF, including Director of the Access Campaign in Canada between 2003 and 2007.
 Rachel is currently President of the Board of Directors of the international advocacy group Universities Allied for Essential Medicines, and has consulted for a number of health organisations internationally.
-Rachel was elected to the International Board in June 2013.
+Rachel was first elected to the International Board in June 2013, and relected for a second term in 2016.
+Rachel was reelected to the International Board during the 2016 IGA.

 Áine Markham trained as a general and paediatric nurse in Ireland.
 She worked with MSF in the field between 1994 and 1998, before moving to the headquarters in Brussels where she held the position of Operational Coordinator and later Director of Operations.
 In 2004, she became an independent consultant, a move that coincided with her living in Ghana and Bolivia.
 Since returning to Belgium in 2011, she has worked with a number of international NGOs, Foundations and Academic Institutions on different public health issues.
 In 2014, Áine was elected to the board of MSF Belgium.

-Reveka Papadopoulou is currently Head of Mission in Mozambique.
-In 1995, Reveka starting working with MSF as a Field Coordinator in Armenia and after missions in Palestine, Liberia, Yugoslavia and Honduras she took the position of Liaison for the Access Campaign before working as Deputy Programme Manager and Programme Manager in Geneva and Head of Mission in Lebanon.
+Reveka Papadopoulou started working with MSF in 1995 in Armenia and after missions in Palestine, Liberia, ex-Yugoslavia, Honduras she took the position of Liaison for the Access Campaign in 2003, before working as Deputy Programme Manager and Programme Manager in Geneva.
 Reveka spent four years, from 2008 to 2012, as General Director of MSF Greece before returning to the field.
+She was first elected to the International Board in 2014, and elected President of MSF Switzerland/OCG in 2017.

-Andrew Cunningham is based in London and works as an independent consultant focusing on research and analysis for the humanitarian sector.
+Andrew Cunningham is based in London and works as an independent consultant focussing on research and analysis for the humanitarian sector.
 He began his humanitarian aid career in the mid-1990s in the Rwandan refugee camps in Tanzania.
 Before that, he worked in development in Burundi.
-After obtaining a Master of Science in Public Health, Andrew joined MSF in 1997 and worked in the field in a variety of countries and contexts until 2007, when he took a position in the Humanitarian Affairs Department at headquarters in Amsterdam.
+After obtaining a Master’s of Science in Public Health, Andrew joined MSF in 1997 and worked in the field in a variety of countries and contexts until 2007, when he took a position in the Humanitarian Affairs Department at headquarters in Amsterdam.
 After leaving MSF in 2011 Andrew obtained a PhD in War Studies from King’s College London and began work as a consultant, working 50 per cent with MSF and the rest of the time with a variety of other humanitarian organisations.
+Andrew was elected to the International Board during the 2016 IGA.

 Dr Tankred Stöbe first worked with MSF on a cross-border project in Thailand and Myanmar in 2002, joined the board of directors of the German section in 2004 and served as its president from 2007 to 2015.
 Recent MSF field work has included time in Pakistan, Somalia, Syria, Iraq and the Philippines as a medical doctor, in South Sudan as an emergency coordinator and in Sierra Leone as an intensive care doctor.
 Tankred is specialised in internal and intensive care medicine, and currently works as a consultant at the Gemeinschaftskrankenhaus Havelhoehe in Berlin.